 Rational Rose allows you to choose the most appropriate UML diagram for illustrating what you're trying to convey.
 From the top-left pane in Rose, select the Design Model folder.
-I'm not sure I understand why there's no table here as in all the other sections above.
-It has four subfolders, each one representing a different layer in the system and illustrated using the most appropriate diagram for that layer (see Table 6).
+It has four subfolders, each one representing a different layer in the system and illustrated using the most appropriate diagram for that layer (see Table 7).
 As you can see, separating the design model into layers conveys an excellent breakdown of the system architecture.

-Layer Contents of layer Diagram used in Rose System software layer Components such as operating systems, databases, and interfaces to specific hardware Class diagram
+Layer Contents of layer Diagram used in Rose System software layer Components such as operating systems, databases, and interfaces to specific hardware Class diagram Middleware layer Components such as GUI builders, interfaces to database management systems, platform-independent operating system services, and OLE components (such as spreadsheets and diagram editors) Class diagram

-Middleware layer Components such as GUI builders, interfaces to database management systems, platform-independent operating system services, and OLE components (such as spreadsheets and diagram editors) Class diagram Business-specific layer Business-specific components, used in several applications None for our sample Application layer Application-specific services and value- added software developed by the organization Sequence diagram
+Business-specific layer Business-specific components, used in several applications None for our sample Application layer Application-specific services and value- added software developed by the organization Sequence diagram

-Table 6: Design model layers
+Table 7: Design model layers

 A critical design artifact for our sample is the class diagram for the Web service, which can be found in the subsystem folder by that name in the design model's Application layer.
-This diagram shows the Web service interface as defined in the business model This is the first (and only) occurrence of "business model."
-Should this term have been introduced earlier (or should it be "business object model")? and then breaks down the various classes and their methods and properties.
-Elements can be copied in Rose between different folders (that is, phases of implementation), in which case Rose will cross-reference the element by tagging it with its origin; you can see this in the Web service interface diagram.
+This diagram shows the Web service interface as defined in the business object model and then breaks down the various classes and their methods and properties.
+Elements can be copied in Rose between different folders (that is, phases of implementation), in which case Rose will cross-reference the element by tagging it with its origin; you can see this in the Web service class diagram.
 The diagram also shows the various system modules that the Web service uses, allowing us to map dependencies between our modules and system services - dependencies that intimately affect development and deployment.